-When I’ve made dry sift, edibles, and tincture using Kali Mist, I found the experience much deeper, longer-lasting, more powerful and radical.
+When I’ve made dry sift, edibles, and tincture using Kali Mist and other Sativa strains, I found the high deeper, longer-lasting, more powerful and radical.

 Especially when using stronger entheogens such as peyote, DMT, or ayahuasca, the tripper may fall into a feeling of primal terror, a sudden awareness that evil beings (some would call them “demons”) actually exist…and may even be inside you, figuratively speaking of course, as I wouldn’t want anybody to think this is like the movie The Exorcist!

-I felt this kind primal terror when my peaceful, heartwarming, rare experience with the pod of dolphins was rudely ruined by two guys on jet skis whose machines and personalities were so loud, dangerous and threatening that I literally saw them as monsters.
+I felt this kind primal terror when my peaceful, heartwarming, rare experience with the pod of dolphins was ruined by two guys on jet skis whose machines and personalities were loud, dangerous and threatening.

-These clowns deliberately targeted me and the dolphins–the Kali Mist helped me wrap my mind around the many negatives of motorized watercraft that result in habitat loss, injuries, and deaths for countless dolphins, manatees and other marine mammals.
+These clowns deliberately targeted me and the dolphins–the Kali Mist helped me stay calm despite the negatives of motorized watercraft that result in habitat loss, injuries, and deaths for countless dolphins, manatees, other marine mammals…and swimmers.

-Marijuana’s entheogenic effects allowed me to see into the minds of the dolphins, experiencing the noise, pollution, and threat of jet skis as they endure them, and it was heartbreaking.
+Marijuana’s entheogenic effects allowed me to see into the minds of the dolphins, experiencing the noise, pollution, and threat of jet skis and boats as they endure them, and it was heartbreaking.